wagnerjt/neo4j-apps/README.md

 ## Why

 This repository is to enable developers, data scientists, or any other user to develop, test, and install neo4j desktop custom applications.
+For more details, check out the [full explanation](https://github.com/wagnerjt/neo4j-apps/tree/master/contents/docs/get-started/why.md)

 ## Contributing